 Photography is painting with light, so understanding and being able to use light is an essential part of photography, still 90% of the photographers let their light control them instead of controlling the light themselves.
 In this video, you’ll learn the essential lighting techniques that every photographer should know, plus a lot more.

 Metering, lighting the white background with only 2 strobes, how to create the perfect black background, light fall off, feathering the light, inverse square law, calculating light/exposure, Rembrandt and butterfly lighting, adding accents for extra separation, understanding shadows, getting the model at ease, strobe and modifier buying advise, tethering tips and tricks, USB tips, info about the lightmeter, coaching the model, backgrounds, using the beauty dish, striplight, reflector and umbrella, what is the difference between grids and no grids, creating a strong portrait, my favourite plugins and why not to buy presets for a lot of money but create them yourself and a LOT more….

 Running time is app.
 2 hours and 20 minutes

 New York is without a city that inspires (not only photographers), but what do you visit, and most importantly what are great photo spots and how do you take those great shots that go beyond snaps.

-In this video we take you with us through some of our favorite spots in New York and you get a lot of information about street photography in the forms op tips, techniques and of course how to make sure you don’t miss out that perfect shot.
+In this video, we take you with us through some of our favourite spots in New York and you get a lot of information about street photography in the forms op tips, techniques and of course how to make sure you don’t miss out that perfect shot.

 Run time : app 100 minutes